municipioriogrande/blog/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.6.3 - 3 May 2019 =
+* Compat : PublishPress - Use new menu icon for Permissions menu (otherwise extra menu icon pushed down to next item)

+= 2.6.2 - 2 May 2019 =
+* Compat : Pro (Revisionary) - Page Edit exception did not enable edit or approval of Pending / Scheduled revisions of the page (also requires PP Collaborative Editing Pack 2.5.8)

 = 2.6.1 - 22 Feb 2019 =
 * Fixed : PHP Notice on Plugins > Add New